 It is entirely possible for pets and contractors to co-exist during the project; they just need to be aware of each other.
 Therefore, always start by discussing your pet situation with your contractor.
 Depending on the extent of demolition and safety risks throughout the project, your contractor might take the chance to familiarize themselves with the pet, making them less aggressive or alarmed.

-Barricade the construction area
+Barricade the Construction Area

-At the end of the working day, a skilled constructor will ensure to leave your house tidy and well-secured.
+At the end of the working day, a Painter Bros team member will ensure to leave your house tidy and well-secured.
 However, there will be supplies, tools, and personnel around the work area in your home during the day.
 In this case, it will be much easier to keep your pets safe by enclosing the work area.
 Close the door to your bedroom, for instance, if you’re getting work done there.
 But even after doing so, you still want to monitor the pet at all times.
 Remember, workers will likely be strolling in and out of the room; there is a chance one of them might leave the door open.

 If the weather is conducive and your home is fenced off, consider taking your pets outdoors or in the garage.
 This way, your pet can enjoy some free space away from all the commotion.
 At the same time, be mindful of your pet and its personality.
 While some animals can wander freely in the backyard without running away, others might be safer enclosed in kennels.

-Maintain the pet’s routine
+Maintain the Pet’s Routine

 Pets are creatures of habit.
 If their routine is interrupted by all the work and strange faces, it is likely they’ll also be stressed out.
 Therefore, try to maintain as much of your regular schedule as possible, observing such things as normal timing for eats and walks.
 This will help reassure your pet that everything is fine despite changes.